|

 phone company or LEC (Local Exchange Carrier) tells you that you

 can keep their phone number forever, don't believe it.
-Because
+You

 most CLECs (Competitive Local Exchange Carriers) and VoIP